• Skip to primary navigation

 Can I substitute any of the ingredients?

 If you want to make this recipe with whole wheat, you can substitute half of the amount of bread flour with whole wheat flour.
 You can also use all-purpose flour, but skipping completely the bread flour significantly changes the structure.
-You can see below some differences: in the first photo you can see a whole wheat roll, second is a white bread flour roll.
+You can see some differences below: in the first photo, there's a whole wheat roll, and in the second, a white bread flour roll.

 • sandwich roll made with whole wheat flour cut open, fluffy interior.